sudesh2404-test/Mini-Projects/Readme.md

    - A data engineering project for simulating data generation using Python for Apache Kafka, processing the data with Apache Spark, and storing it in Amazon S3.
    - All services will be orchestrated and run on Docker containers.

-## Contact

-If you have any queries, feel free to reach out to me at riteshojha2002@gmail.com or create issue [here](https://github.com/ritesh-ojha/Data-Engineering/issues/new).